datarobot-oss/streamlit-sal/README.md

 ## What does it do?

-This library lets you easily style Streamlit components with ease!
+This library lets you style Streamlit components with ease!
 Here is a quick example of what it can do for you:

 ```sass